Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Proofs

 we may apply Lemma 2.9 from \citet{K20} to show that $\eqref{eq:r222}=o_P(1)$.
-Thus, we need to show the three condition from this proposition.
-We show them all by the same scheme: Add the indicator that $\|\tilde{\beta}_n-\beta_0\|\leq c_2/\sqrt{r_np_n}$ or not and apply the corresponding bound.
-Then we can use that $\tilde{\beta}_n$ is constructed independently and split the expectation.
-We begin with the first condition: We apply \eqref{eq:phi_tilde_bound1} with $c_2=c^*\sqrt{\log r_n}$
+Thus, we need to show that the three terms in the upper bound from this proposition converge to zero.
+We begin with the first condition: Apply \eqref{eq:phi_tilde_bound1} to get